 After frantically leafing through the lecture notes to check whether I had missed anything, or perhaps re-watching that section of the lecture recording to see if the lecturer explained it in more detail, I would start to question whether I should be focusing on something else - I'd now both wasted half an hour and learnt nothing.

 If every time I came across this type of question I had simply marked it down on the list of questions to revisit with a tutor who could help me breeze through them a few days later, I would have had so much more time to focus on actual learning in my other courses as well as socialising and networking with my peers.

 While there are always going to be those sessions where I sit down with my student and we need to spend the time smashing out a particularly difficult assignment question, or perhaps checking answers on a practice exam paper for which no answers have been provided to students for self checking, the most effective sessions are often those where I am able help students break several difficult problems down into smaller chunks, leaving them with the choice of whether they will spend the time finishing the questions off to gain some extra practice with the basic concepts or spend the time focusing on the next difficult assignment.

-The students who seek out a private tutor are generally take their studies quite seriously, and this "directed learning" approach allows them to work at the pace that works best for them.
+Students who seek out a private tutor are generally those who take their studies quite seriously, and this "directed learning" approach allows them to work at the pace that works best for them.